raj-gun/NonSysID/NonSysID-i/README.md

 `NonSysID_i` uses dedicated input-only functions for candidate-matrix construction, linear and nonlinear iOFR execution, model selection and model simulation.
 However, it also reuses several established functions from the original `NonSysID` implementation.

 The following `NonSysID` functions are called directly by the NonSysID-i functions and must therefore be available on the MATLAB path, e.g. `addpath('<path-to-NonSysID>')`.
+However, if only `NonSysID-i` needs to be used, the functions mentioned below can be copied into the same folder as `NonSysID-i`.

 | Function from NonSysID | Used by | Purpose in NonSysID-i |
 |------------------------|---------|------------------------|